jackw/heywesty-trafficlight-panel/src/README.md

 The traffic light panel uses the built in Grafana thresholds to assign lights to values.

+1. **Choose a traffic light style:** In the panel settings, select a light style.
+Dynamic allows you to add any number of lights based on the threshold settings.
+All other light styles require 3 thresholds to be set.
-1. **Define Thresholds:** In the plugin settings, define thresholds that categorize your data.
+2. **Define Thresholds:** In the panel settings, define thresholds that categorize your data.
 A basic thresholds example for a traffic light looks like:

    <img width="300px" src="https://raw.githubusercontent.com/jackw/heywesty-trafficlight-panel/main/docs/thresholds-example.png" />

-2. **Assign Colors:** Assign colors to each threshold range.
+3. **Assign Colors:** Assign colors to each threshold range.
 These colors will be used to represent the corresponding data values in the traffic lights.
-3. **Preview and Adjust:** After setting the thresholds, preview them on your dashboard.
+4. **Preview and Adjust:** After setting the thresholds, preview them on your dashboard.
 Adjust the thresholds and colors as necessary to accurately reflect the status indicated by your data.
-4. **Data Links:** Optionally [add datalinks](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/) to make the traffic light panel navigate elsewhere on click.
+5. **Data Links:** Optionally [add datalinks](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/) to make the traffic light panel navigate elsewhere on click.

 > [!TIP]
 > Make use of threshold overrides if you'd like to set traffic lights with different colour schemes.
+If you're using dynamic lights you can also set different numbers of lights.

 ## Options